maralorn/nix-output-monitor/README.md

 **Warning:** Don‘t forget to redirect stderr.
 That's what the `&`, does.

 This has the advantage to also work with other commands like `nixos-rebuild` or `home-manager`, where it is not trivial to pass in the `--log-format internal-json -v` flag. nom will pass everything it reads through, if it does not understand it.
-This makes it ideal to attach it to scripts which output more then just `nix` output.
+This makes it ideal to attach it to scripts which output more than just `nix` output.

 ### Preserving Colored Text